 “I am super happy with the work you did on my implants… I woke up one morning asking myself why I waited so long to do this and then I answered myself by saying I was waiting for the perfect doctor to come along and that’s you!
 THANK YOU for being so cool at my appointment, you gave me an easy feeling of trust that made it so easy to commit to such a big decision for me… I will continue to spread the word for you and please continue doing what you do best because you are AMAZING, AWESOME AND SUPER FANTASTIC!”

 Dr. Lombardo offers a free in-office consultation and price quote after assessing your individual needs and goals.
 To schedule your free breast augmentation consultation, call: (760) 610-8990.
+You can also fill out the form below or in our contact page, and our office will help you set up your appointment with Dr. Lombardo.

 Contact Lombardo Cosmetic Surgery in Rancho Mirage today to learn more about breast augmentation where we serve greater Palm Springs & Palm Desert areas.